 The work has been contracted to 13 NHS Genomic Medicine Centres (GMCs), in partnership with Genomics England, Health Education England, Public Health England and the Department of Health.

 The GMCs are working to lay the foundations for a personalised medicine service across the NHS – setting global standards for tumour DNA extraction, whole genome sequencing and its analysis.
 The aim is to create a new genomic medicine service for the NHS – transforming the way people are cared for.
 The predominant focus of the 100,000 Genomes Project is cancer and rare diseases.

-However, whilst this work will continue, we believe that opportunity still exists, in the post sequencing research and product application work being performed within the 13 NHS Genomic Medicine Centres (GMCs); The accumulated eveidence demonstrates the wide range of skills necessary in this field from algorithm development to security and clinical application.
+Whilst this work will continue, we believe that opportunity still exists, in the post sequencing research and product application work being performed within the 13 NHS Genomic Medicine Centres (GMCs); The accumulated evidence demonstrates the wide range of skills necessary in this field from algorithm development to security and clinical application.
 The multidisciplinary approach to research and delivery of patient benefit creates significant research, medical and commercial opportunities.

 Finnish companies, and owners of relevant intellectual property in Finland, may have an opportunity to collaborate with some of the 13 NHS Genomic Medicine Centres (GMCs) via their Clinical Interpretation Partnership (GECIP) domains.

 These opportunities could be in the form of commercial collaboration or via inter-institutional collaborations for exploitation of IPR which may exist in UK or in Finland.